On-base percentage: Overview

-In certain unofficial calculations, the denominator is simplified and replaced by Plate Appearance (PA); however, the calculation PAs includes certain infrequent events that will slightly lower the calculated OBP (i.e. catcher's interference, and sacrifice bunts).
+In certain unofficial calculations, the denominator is simplified and replaced by Plate Appearance (PA); however, the calculation of PAs includes certain infrequent events that will slightly lower the calculated OBP (i.e. catcher's interference, and sacrifice bunts).
 Sacrifice bunts are excluded from consideration on the basis that they are usually imposed by the manager with the expectation that the batter will not reach base, and thus do not accurately reflect the batter's ability to reach base when attempting to do so.
 This is in contrast with the sacrifice fly, which is generally unintentional; the batter was trying for a hit.